cirosantilli/cpp-cheat/gdb/invocation.md

 There are a few standards for debugging information format.
 DWARF is the most popular on ELF.

+### libc debugging symbols

+In Ubuntu 14.04, the libc does not come with debugging symbols, so you cannot for example get any information out of `l` if you enter one of those functions.

+How to install one: <http://stackoverflow.com/questions/10000335/how-to-use-debug-version-of-libc>

+You can still to assembly level operations of course.

+## Configuration files

+### .gdbinit

+GDB script run at startup.

+Hardcore things can be done with it: <https://github.com/gdbinit/Gdbinit>

 ## Basic usage

 Run executable and debug it with GDB: